JSJInvestments/instant-api/README.md

 ## Author's Note

-Thanks goes to [Instant Feedback](https://instantfeedback.com.au) for allowing this package to be published.
+Thanks to [Instant Feedback](https://instantfeedback.com.au) for allowing this package to be published.